-We wondered what had brought George and Julia Colt to Great Malvern?
+We wondered what had brought the couple to Great Malvern?

 On the other side of the road from Ellerslie, just below the junction of Abbey Road with the Wells Road is a pair of large linked residences named North Grove and South Grove.
 In the photo below North Grove, now numbered 67, is to the left of the picture.

 The houses, now divided into apartments, overlook Hampton House below and the Severn plain.

 We don't know exactly when North Grove was built, but Slaters Directory records a William Holden in residence in 1862.
 In 1870 William Matthews, a magistrate and ironmaster, born Hagley about 1797 was in residence.
 In 1873 a Richard Watson was the occupier; we don't know anything about him, but possibly he was a retired Worsted Spinner.